thebond410/LAKSHMI-SHREE-/README.md

-# Firebase Studio
+# Firebase

-This is a NextJS starter in Firebase Studio.
+## Authentication

+Enable Google, Facebook, and Twitter providers.

 To get started, take a look at src/app/page.tsx.